lmarzy/ui-components/README.md

 # ui-components
-site to show various UI components that are all fully accessible and still work without Javascript
+Site to show various UI components that are all fully accessible and still work without Javascript